homieiot/convention/convention.md

 Every extension must be published using a license.
 The license can be chosen freely, even proprietary licenses are possible.
 The recommended license is the [CCA 4.0](https://homieiot.github.io/license), since this is the license Homie itself uses.

+## Implementation notes

+### Device initialization

+Some devices require knowledge of their settable retained properties to function properly.
+The homie convention does not specify how to initialize/recover them e.g. after a power cycle.
+A few common approaches are:

+* A device can simply load default values from some configuration file.
+* A device can restore its previous state from some local storage.
+This is the recommended way.
+* A device may try to restore its state using MQTT.
+This can be done by subcribing to the respective channels.
+  The controller could set all properties of a device once it becomes `ready`.
+  An alternative way is to recover the state from other MQTT channels that are external to the Homie specification.
+* If a property is not critical for correct function, there is no need to recover it.

+### Device reconfiguration

+If a device wishes to modify any of its nodes or properties, it can

+* disconnect and reconnect with other values, or
+* set `$state=init` and then modify any of the attributes.

+Devices can remove old properties and nodes by publishing a zero-length payload on the respective topics.